One of the most devastating types of malware that a business can face is ransomware.

 How well you can weather a ransomware attack and mitigate the damage will depend greatly upon whether or not you have a complete backup of all your data (both on-premises and cloud platform).

-Being prepared by knowing what to do and running a drill of your users going through these steps can help you be as prepared as possible to react quickly if ransomware is detected on your systems.
+Being prepared by knowing what to do and partnering with a Burbank on demand IT support provider and running a drill of your users going through these steps can help you be as prepared as possible to react quickly if ransomware is detected on your systems.

 Step 1: Disconnect the Infected Device from Any Networks